How to keep kids busy in the summer, kids playing in the backyard, sprinkler, watercoloring

 Get Outside

 Before we get to the gear, it’s worth saying that some of the best summer days don’t cost a thing.
 A trip to a state or national park, an afternoon at a lake or beach, a nature walk where the only goal is to find something interesting — these are the kinds of memories kids actually talk about years later.
 Even a sprinkler in the backyard or a bike ride around the neighborhood counts.
+If you’re heading to the beach this summer, don’t miss the list of the best beach games and activities — it’s full of ideas that go way beyond just sitting on the sand.

 A slip and slide is one of the most reliable outdoor summer buys — it works for every age, takes two minutes to set up, and keeps kids busy for hours on a hot afternoon.